In this article

 - Office workers.

-If you require examples regarding how work processes could affect various groups of people, click here to view the HSE’s official guide.
+If you require examples regarding how work processes could affect various groups of people, HSE’s official guide will help you gain more understanding.

 COSHH doesn’t cover asbestos, radioactive substances, or lead, as each of these substances has specific regulations in place.